 To greet someone in Swedish, you use the word hej, which just sounds like “hey” in English.
 However, this is not an informal expression but the most common neutral greeting.
 It’s one of the most important bits of Swedish that you could ever learn.

-Swedish is considered easy to learn in that sense, that you don’t need to modify words depending on whom you are talking to.
+Swedish is considered easy to learn in that sense, that you don’t need to modify words depending on whom you are talking about.
 In English, for instance, you have to conjugate the verb, as it’s called in fancy linguistic lingo, depending on who performs the action.

 |To be||Att vara|